LogicAtom/logicatom.github.io/README.md

 Existing Features

     Feature 1 - allows potential employers to achieve viewing my projects, by having them look through my site.

+ New Features

+    Feature 2 - Provide a contact form for anyone to contact me.
+    Feature 3 - Prove that I am W3C Validator compliant by providing a footer link.
+    Feature 4 - Fix all bugs.
+I know there are still validator warnings but they are part of a different website, one that I don't own or have any access to, Code Institute is who provided the reference to them.
+    Feature 5 - Fix CSS3 and make is cleaner and more organized.
+    Feature 6 - Use GitHub directly as its faster and easier to use than both GitPod and Atom, not really a feature but it sort of is.
+    Feature 7 - Added Markup in this README.md file to show screenshots that sit in /root.

 UX Design Writeup: Full screen resolution for desktop and laptop computers, and automatically adjusting screen resolutions for mobile devices using this code:
  @media screen and (max-width: 1393px) (Tablets)